Energinet-DataHub/energy-origin/doc/architecture/domains/auth.md

 }
 ```

-**Inner token**: Backend-oriented where more sensitive data is permissiable
+**Back-facing token**: Backend-oriented where more sensitive data is permissiable
 ```jsonc
 {
   "sub": "1234567890",